keaml-Guan/GSG/README.md

 ![](https://github.com/keaml-Guan/GSG/blob/main/figures/Result.jpg)

 ## Issues on experiment
 We found that SpaceFlow has different versions on GitHub and PyPi.
 The version installed in the recommended way is backward.
-In addition, the new version on GitHub has corrections to the old version, while the code on PyPi has fatal problems, which leads to serious problems in spatial domain division.
+In addition, the new version on GitHub has corrections to the old version, while the code on PyPi has fatal problems, which leads to serious problems in spatial domain identification.

 ## Citation
 <mark>